Mary Lee Robinson is a Best Selling Author, Blogger, and Certified Grief Coach.

 About her influence…

 All blog posts are shared to Facebook, Pinterest, and Twitter.
 Many are shared on The Grief Toolbox’s Facebook page and the Grief Diaries page.
-The statistics for Pinterest and Facebook accounts are:
+The statistics for Pinterest, Grief Diaries, The Grief Toolbox, Google and Facebook accounts are:

 Pinterest (started June of 2016):